J-Course: Terms and Conditions (2023)

 - In cases where class is cancelled due to circumstances beyond our control, students will be offered a substitute class or a full refund for that week, to be determined by The Japan Foundation, Sydney.

-- Students may cancel their enrolment up to one week before the first class of the term for the enrolled course.
+- Students may cancel their enrolment up to five (5) business days before the first class of the term for the enrolled course.
 Students are required to notify J-Course via email in order to cancel their enrolment.
 Course fees will be refunded minus a cancellation fee of $50.

 - Students who wish to cancel their enrolment after the above cancellation deadline due to circumstances beyond their control are eligible to receive a refund equal to 50% of any remaining course fees.
 Students are required to notify J-Course via email in order to cancel their enrolment.
 The amount refundable is calculated from the date that J-Course receives notification of the student’s cancellation request via email.
 Cancellations received by 5pm on regular business days will be lodged the same day.
 Any cancellations received after 5pm or on weekends or holidays will be lodged the next business day.

 - Students transferring (permanently changing) to a different course or class after the first two weeks of term will incur a transfer fee of $50.
 Transfers made within the first two weeks do not incur a fee.
 In the event that the student enrolled after the term has begun, this transfer grace period is reduced to one week.
 Course and class transfers can only be accommodated when the requested alternate course or class has available places.

-- Requests to transfer to a different course or class must be submitted via e-mail to J-Course.
+- Requests to transfer to a different course or class must be submitted via e-mail or Transfer Request Form to J-Course.

 - In cases where students are unable to join their enrolled class on a particular date, they may be entitled to attend a substitute class instead.